paulutsa/3033/Lab03.md

 ### **2. Overview of the Main Tools**

-*Screenshot 1: Show tht you have it installed.*

 a. `Process Explorer`
 Shows a detailed view of all processes running on the system.
 It's like the Task Manager but with more in-depth details.